telerik/reporting-docs/knowledge-base/getauthenticationstateasync-was-called-before-setauthenticationstate.md

 The Telerik Reporting REST Service is recommended to be in a Singleton scope.
 However, the AuthenticationProvider requires utilizing the Scoped option.
 You can find more information in [Accessing an authenticated user outside of a view in Blazor](https://stackoverflow.com/questions/59744356/accessinging-an-authenticated-user-outside-of-a-view-in-blazor) Stack Overflow thread.

 ## Solution
 We support accessing the current user inside the CustomReportSourceResolver using our own mechanism as described in [ASP.NET Core.
-How to use information from HttpContext in Custom Report Resolver]{%slug core-how-to-pass-information-from-httpcontext-to-reporting-engine%}.
+How to use information from HttpContext in Custom Report Resolver]({%slug core-how-to-pass-information-from-httpcontext-to-reporting-engine%}).
 For example:

 ````Csharp
 public class CustomReportSourceResolver : IReportSourceResolver